How to apply

 Before applying for an intercalated degree, all students must meet the academic criteria agreed by the School of Medicine and Dentistry.

-Medical students should complete an application form available on WebCT CE6 and submit this together with a curriculum vita by midday on 8 February 2013.
+Medical and dental students should complete an application form available on MySIS (log onto MySIS) and submit this together with a CV by midday on 14 March 2014.

 Please note: if you applied unsuccessfully for an intercalated degree last year, as a second or third year student, you may, if you wish, indicate on this year’s form that you did so.
 The selectors may take this into account when you are interviewed.